Amanda Holden and her 'nan' will join forces for a brand new E4 series.

 The Holden Girls will follow the Britain's Got Talent judge and her nan, Myrtle, as well as their friends, family and celebrity guests.

-The documentary-style comedy series will start on E4 on Tuesday, 7 September at 10PM on E4 and All 4 with a double episode.
+The documentary-style comedy series airs on Tuesday nights at 10PM on E4 and All 4.

-A teaser for the first episode shares: "A concerned Amanda persuades her lonely nan to relocate from Doncaster to live with her in her swanky London house.
+A teaser for the show shares: "A concerned Amanda persuades her lonely nan to relocate from Doncaster to live with her in her swanky London house.

 "Following a chaotic settling-in period, it isn't long before tempers fray and Amanda is forced to choose between her husband and her difficult nan."